swccgpc/deckbuilder/README.md

-## [Prisma Database Access SDK for MySQL](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-sql-typescript-mysql) is used for accessing the SWCCGDB Database in an ORM fashion.
+## [Prisma Database Access SDK for MySQL](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-sql-typescript-mysql) is used for accessing the deckbuilder Database in an ORM fashion.

 ### Convert DB Schema in to a Prisma Data Model